-The school and education environment is renowned for teasing and bullying and weight is one of the primary reasons for victimisation.
-Weight bias in education settings can come from a variety of different sources and students are not just victimised by their peers.
-It has been documented that even their teachers, particularly, but not exclusively physical education teachers can be common perpetrators of stigma.
+The school and education environment is renowned for bullying and weight is one of the primary reasons for victimisation.
+Weight bias in education settings can come from a variety of different sources - students are not just victimised by their peers.
+It has been documented that even their teachers (particularly, but not exclusively physical education teachers) can be common perpetrators of stigma.

 Weight stigma can prevent students from progressing into higher education.
 Students with obesity are significantly less likely to be accepted to college or university and those that do are likely to receive less financial support than their healthy-weight peers.

 There is consistent evidence of weight discrimination at every stage of employment including; career counselling, interviews and hiring processes, salary disparities, fewer promotions, harsher disciplinary actions and higher contract termination rates.
 People with obesity are also significantly less likely to be put into a sales or customer-facing position.
 It has also been shown that people with obesity can be paid less than their healthy-weight counterparts for the same work.
 This is more pronounced for women with obesity, who can receive up to 6% less for the same work, whilst men with obesity may tend to sort themselves into lower-paying jobs.

 Close relationship partners, including spouses/partners, parents, siblings and children, are documented as being the most common source of stigmatising comments, and in some cases, generate the most harmful stigmatising encounters.